lhnguyen102/cuTAGI/docs/download_imagenet.md

    ### If Running on a Server:
    Follow these steps to transfer your `kaggle.json` file to the server:
    1. **Locate `kaggle.json` File**:
-      - The `kaggle.json` file is typically downloaded to your local `Downloads` folder after generating an API token.
+      - `kaggle.json` file is typically downloaded to your local `Downloads` folder after generating an API token.

    2. **Transfer File to Server**:
       - Use the `scp` command: